Aitia-IIOT/ah5-docs-java-spring/docs/help/certificate-profiles.md

 ## On-Boarding Profile

 An On-Boarding certificate allows for a device in an Arrowhead local cloud to request a new device certificate.
-It is used both or either to provision new devices and/or to facilitate renewal of certificates as they are about to expire.
+It is used for both, either to provide new devices and/or to facilitate renewal of certificates as they are about to expire.
 Certificates adhering to this profile must only be provided to devices known or assumed to be trustworthy.

 **Issuer**